Mongolia under Qing rule: Administrative divisions

 Mongolia during Qing period was divided into two main parts: Inner (Manchu: Dorgi) Mongolia and Outer (Manchu: Tülergi) Mongolia.
 The division affected today's separation of modern Mongolia and Inner Mongolian Autonomous Region of China.
-In addition to the Outer Mongolian 4 aimags and Inner Mongolian 6 leagues, there were also large areas such as the Khobdo frontier and the guard post zone along the Russian border where Qing administration exercised more direct control.
+In addition to the Outer Mongolian 4 aimags (tribes) and Inner Mongolian 6 leagues, there were also large areas such as the Khobdo frontier and the guard post zone along the Russian border where the Qing administration exercised more direct control.
+The aimags and leagues were further divided into khoshuus (banners).